Itiki

 Additional Modifications

-Halyards supplied by the factory are 12mm and not the greatest quality.
+Halyards supplied by the factory were 12mm and not the greatest quality.
 They don't run well through the sheaves at the masthead or the jammers making the mainsail slow to drop.
-Someone does need to go to the mast to pull the luff down while the halyard is fed through the cleats.
-Once we get back to our boat all halyards and reefing lines will be replaced 10mm dyneema (Dynalite to be precise), which are still compatible with the existing jammers but should run more smoothly.
+We have long since replaced the main halyard, along with the first (continuous) reefline, with 10mm dyneema, which are still compatible with the existing jammers and run much more smoothly.

-Another small tip we got from our rigger friend Mr Messo was to put some shock cord through the blocks of the mainsheet at the traveller.
-This simple measure stops them from twisting and getting stuck.
+Another small tip we got from our rigger friend was to put some shock cord through the blocks of the mainsheet at the traveller.
+This simple measure stops them from twisting and getting stuck on each other.
 If you look closely you will also see another neat idea - cable ties through the heads of the shackle pins and looped through the ring on of the block.
 This stops your pins from working loose and being lost.